 It’s not a substitute for speaking with a real person but as far as language courses go it comes pretty close.
 Pimsleur also focuses a lot on pronunciation were most other courses tend to overlook it.

-If you work through it actively and consistently your speaking and listening abilities in your target language will improve, probably at a faster rate than with some other well known courses.
+If you work through it actively and consistently your speaking, reading, and listening abilities in your target language will improve, and probably at a faster rate than with some other well known courses.

-Pimsleur’s website offers a free lesson in each of their languages (no credit card needed).
-Working through the trial lesson is the best to find out if Pimsleur is a course that’ll work for you.
+Pimsleur’s website offers a free week of full access to their course.
+Working through the lessons is the best to find out if Pimsleur is a course that’ll work for you, so definitely check out the free one week trial.

 Their courses excel at teaching each of these aspects of a language.
-If you already have a high speaking level then the courses become a lot less useful and probably aren’t worth the money (though you could still use them for accent and listening training).
+If you already have a high speaking level then the courses become less useful (though you could still use them for accent and listening training).

-Pimsleur is a great way to practice a language while doing something else like walking, waiting, or driving (be careful though!).
+Pimsleur is a great way to practice a language while doing something else like walking, waiting, or (in the case of a video you'll see later in this article)...juggling fire.
 If you have a busy schedule or mobile lifestyle these courses could be a godsend.
-Pimsleur isn’t perfect, but even with its flaws it’s still one of the most effective audio courses out there.
+Pimsleur isn’t perfect, but even with its flaws it’s still one of the most effective language courses out there.

 Pimsleur is a primarily an audio based course for learning foreign languages.
-It uses a sort of call and response approach to learning where the user is presented with a phrase in their target language along with its translation and repeats after the audio.
-Pimsleur focuses on speaking, listening, and a good deal of pronunciation.
+It uses a sort of call and response approach to learning, where the user is presented with a phrase in their target language along with its translation and repeats after the audio.
+Pimsleur focuses on speaking, listening, a good deal of pronunciation, and even reading.

 The Pimsleur language program was the brainchild of the late Dr. Paul Pimsleur, who developed a series of courses language learning courses in the 1960’s.
 Dr. Pimsleur was a scholar with a background in both linguistics and psychology.